 SI.
+SI.
 For Each of the Directors and KMP eholding at the ning of the year Cumulative Shareholding during the year No. For Each of the Directors and Kivip No. of shares % of total of shares of company No. of shares % of total of shares of company 1 Mr. Manoj Agarwal (KMP) At the beginning of the year 100 0.0005 N.A.
-Date wise Increase /Decrease in Share holding during the year specifying the reasons for increase / decrease (e.g. allotment / transfer / bonus/ sweat equity etc): No change during the year ır At the end of the year 0.0005 N.A.
+Date wise Increase /Decrease in Share holding during the year specifying the reasons for increase / decrease (e.g. allotment / transfer / bonus/ sweat equity etc): At the end of the year 100 0.0005 N.A.